ADD CONDITION

 Drug Overview

-TRADER JOE'S® HONEY LEMON COUGH DROPS are a soothing option designed to help you manage coughs and throat discomfort.
-These drops contain menthol, which acts as a cough suppressant and oral anesthetic, providing temporary relief from coughing that may occur with a cold or from inhaled irritants.
+TRADER JOE'S® HONEY LEMON COUGH DROPS are a soothing remedy designed to help relieve coughs and ease sore throats.
+These drops contain menthol, which acts as a cough suppressant and oral anesthetic, providing temporary relief from coughs that may occur due to colds or inhaled irritants.
+They also help alleviate minor throat irritation, making them a comforting choice when you're feeling under the weather.

 Uses